microsoft/CopilotStudioSamples/3rdPartySSOWithOKTA/README.md

 1. Deploy [index.html](./public/index.html) and [signout.html](./public/signout.html) on a remote or local server
 2. Create an OKTA developer account, or use an existing one
-3. Create a new application in OKTA
+3. Create a new app integration in OKTA
 4. Configure the default access policy in the OTKA authorization server
 5. Retrieve the token endpoint for a custom copilot that is configured with manual authentication
 6. Update configuration values in index.html